Dog Skin Disorders

 Source: Washington State University College of Veterinary Medicine

-Appearance and Dog Skin Disorders
+Appearance and Dog Skin Problems

 The shape and how wide spread the dog skin disorders are inform the diagnosis process.
 The following chart details various types of appearances and the possible causes.